rightjs/rightjs-docs/docs/en/index.md

       <p>
         RightJS is a modular JavaScript framework.
-It has a very skiny (15k gzipped) core that has all the standard features, like dom-manipulation, animation, forms, cookies, events handling and so one.
+It has a very skiny (15k gzipped) core that has all the standard features, like dom-manipulation, animation, forms, cookies, events handling and so on.
       </p>
       <p>
-        But core in RightJS is not just a closed monolyth, on contrary, it is an open structure, much like Ruby or Python.
-It provides you with an environment and basic building blocks, which you can reuse, patch, bend and hack, making the core itself to fit your application.
+        But the core in RightJS is not just a closed monolith, on the contrary, it is an open structure, much like Ruby or Python.
+It provides you with an environment and basic building blocks, which you can reuse, patch, bend and hack, making the core itself fit your application.
       </p>
       <p>
         And boy it's fast!